2hands10fingers/web-portfolio/README.md

 http://physmodo.com - Admin/gym owner panel (Backend)

-Description: Created Admin panel using massive database to create provide a backend for Admins to register and manage Gym Owners and their gym visitor's data for the Physmodo app.
+Description: Helped senior backend dev create an admin panel using a massive database to provide a backend for admins to register and manage gym owners and their gym visitor's data for the Physmodo app.

 Stack: JavaScript/jQuery, CSS, PHP, mySQL, Dolphin DB, Linux